Terminal

 Limitations

-- One terminal per node at a time
+- One terminal per client at a time (per node, per connecting client)

 - Runs as the node's user